evedes/mozart-app/README.md

   01. Frontend
       - Implement Storybook 5 and create a component showcase;
       - Implement classnames package
+      - Possibility to add horizontal lines (tresholds) and send warnings when levels go above them (i.e.: CPU temperature > 70ºC, send notification or warning to a slackbot)
       - Create an abstracted header for widgets like Processes Statz, similar to the one used in charts (almost sure to improve the charts one - ChartHeader - to be more generic)
       - Abstract widgets polling feature to an HOC
       - Abstract spinner handlers to an iiHOC